gbif/ssg-biodiversityinformatics/README.md

-# GBIC2
+# alliance
-A subsite for GBIC2 using the a static site generator - content needs to be revised
+A subsite for the allaince using the a static site generator - content needs to be revised

 For general usage about using the static site see to [example site](ssg.gbif-uat.org).